-Digital Analytics In Marketing: Using Data to Map Out Customer Journeys
+Digital Analytics In Marketing: Using Data for Customer Journeys

-Not putting enough effort is not the reason why people fail at digital marketing; not gauging them in a timely and effective manner is.
+Not putting in enough effort is not the reason people fail at digital marketing; not gauging them in a timely and effective manner is.

 It is a known fact that a prospect consumes your content multiple times before they get involved with your brand and make a Google search to go through your business.

 But what we fail to recognize as marketers is the fact that the number of touchpoints is increasing exponentially as new platforms, social media apps, and channels continue to flood the online landscape.

 The complexity of customer journeys has reached a trajectory beyond the comprehension of normal sales funnels and marketing models.

 Thus, it’s high time that you come up with an approach that helps you outclass the current-day insight blackout, and digital analytics is going to be your knight in shining armor.
 Let us learn how you can leverage digital analytics in your marketing efforts and stand out in the ever-clustering online space.

 As we discussed earlier, a prospect might come across your social media post, and you might target them later with remarketing ads via search engine marketing.

 Here the concerned user might identify your brand, but you would not be able to identify them on an individual level.
 Instead, you would be looking forward to a set of traits and behavioral patterns shared by a target audience as a part of your paid marketing campaigns.